 You should be able to connect to all FTP-enabled domains on the server via a Passive FTP session.

-Because NAT configurations are commonly associated with secure environments, we strongly recommend that you use our Web Disk feature instead of FTP for file transfers.
+NAT configurations are commonly associated with secure environments.
+Because of this, we strongly recommend that you use our Web Disk feature instead of FTP for file transfers.
 Unlike FTP, Web Disk encrypts usernames and passwords, and it transfers files over secure connections.